-An articulation agreement between UMUC's Undergraduate School and Graduate School allows eligible students who complete their undergraduate degree at UMUC with a minor in emergency management to reduce their total coursework for the graduate degree by 6 credits (two courses) and complete both degrees with a total of 150 credits of coursework.
+An articulation agreement between UMGC's Undergraduate School and Graduate School allows eligible students who complete their undergraduate degree at UMGC with a minor in emergency management to reduce their total coursework for the Master of Science in Management with a specialization in emergency management at UMGC by 6 credits (two courses) and complete both degrees with a total of 150 credits of coursework.
 More information is available in the graduate catalog.